The Source discounts Apple's 2021 M1 iPad Pro

 - Apple iPad Pro 12.9-inch (2021) – 512GB – Wi-Fi: $1,729.9 (regularly $1,729.99)

-“With Apple making the M1 jump with its Pro tablet line, now is a great time to get into its increasingly capable iPadOS ecosystem.” reads MobileSyrup managing editor Patrick O’Rourke’s review of the 2021 iPad Pro.
+“With Apple making the M1 jump with its Pro tablet line, now is a great time to get into its increasingly capable iPadOS ecosystem,” reads MobileSyrup managing editor Patrick O’Rourke’s review of the 2021 iPad Pro.

 Read the 8.5/10 rated 2021 iPad Pro review here or follow this link to see how the new iPad Pro compares to its 2020 counterpart.